 - e-mails, press releases, exhibitions, workshops and the internet to ensure that there is appropriate public consultation and participation.
 The council will aim to avoid main holiday periods for public consultation wherever possible. - Documents will be clearly written in plain English.
-Copies of documents or summaries in alternative formats will be provided on request (eg in ethnic minority languages, on tape, in large print or Braille etc). - Consultations on planning policy documents will be open for a minimum of six weeks, in accordance with government Regulations, to ensure everyone has enough time to respond. - Following consultation the issues raised in the comments will be analysed and summarised.
-An explanation will then be given on how the issues have been addressed in the policy document. - Consultation on planning applications will conform to government Regulations as a minimum and may involve extra consultation as necessary. - Comments on planning applications will be summarised and considered in the Officers report before a planning application is determined.
+Copies of documents or summaries in alternative formats will be provided on request. - Consultations on planning policy documents will be open for a minimum of six weeks, in accordance with government Regulations, to ensure everyone has enough time to respond. - Following consultation the issues raised in the comments will be analysed and summarised.
+An explanation will then be given on how the issues have been addressed in the policy document. - Consultation on planning applications will conform to government Regulations as a minimum and may involve extra consultation as necessary. - Comments on planning applications will be summarised and considered in the Officer's report before a planning application is determined.